Sly1024/pigod/README.md

 Browser Support
 ---------------
-The client libraries and the compiled Javascript code should be compatible with all EcmaScript 5 browsers.
-I have tested it on Chrome and on Android 4 default browser.
+The client libraries and the compiled Javascript code should be compatible with all EcmaScript 5 browsers, but I use some CSS3 features, like flexbox.
+I have tested it on Chrome and MS Edge.